 Beneficiaries should be named and kept current for the Rollover Savings Account.
 The beneficiary for the Rollover Savings Account may be different than those named for the ASA.
 If no beneficiary is named, the account balance is paid to the member’s estate upon death of the member.
 Should you decide to designate more than one beneficiary, you can now allocate benefit shares in percentage increments.
 Please note: Regardless of whether there are court orders, levies, or agreements to the contrary, TRF must distribute death benefits to the designated beneficiary on file with TRF.

-The information contained in the paragraph titled Quarterly Statements, which appears in the ASA section, also applies to Rollover Savings Account Quarterly Statements.
+The information contained in the paragraph titled ASA Online Information which appears in the ASA section, also applies to Rollover Savings Accounts.

 A member may make a lump sum withdrawal of his or her Rollover Savings Account balance at any time prior to retirement by completing the Application for Rollover Account Withdrawal and submitting it to TRF.
 A voluntary withdrawal of the Rollover Savings Account must withdraw the account balance in full.